 Many of the students I supported were working on pre-academic skills.
 We had to focus on school readiness tasks such as sitting at a group table for 5 minutes without leaving, giving back a reinforcing item without issue, or following a 1-step direction.

 I couldn’t get to any other teaching before we tackled school readiness, but I didn’t have any training on how to work on that type of skill.
-I had my master’s degree, I’ve lived with my brother, but how was I supposed to figure out teaching minute skills?
+I had my master’s degree, and I’ve lived with my brother, but how was I supposed to figure out teaching minute skills?

 Taking Matters Into My Own Hands

 One day a coworker mentioned the principles of Applied Behavioral Analysis (ABA) to me.
-I began to research the concepts extensively, attended webinars and conferences on my own time and made as many materials as I could to support the effort.
+I began to research the concepts extensively, attended webinars and conferences on my own time, and made as many materials as I could to support the effort.

 Amazingly, I started to see real changes in my students.
 We were getting to actually teach!
 I wasn’t spending all my time redirecting to come back to the table or “fighting” to get back an iPad.